herepete/Countdown/README.md

 # Countdown
-numbers game from the tv show
+My attempt at the numbers game from the tv show